-Jessica Blank is a writer, director, actor, and story consultant who trains leaders, candidates, and organizations to harness the power of story.
+Jessica Blank (she/her/hers) is a writer, director, actor, and story consultant who trains leaders, candidates, and organizations to harness the power of story.
 She has a deep background in theater, film, and television as both creator and performer, and her work at the intersection of the arts and social change for nearly two decades has served as a laboratory to study how story can connect, inspire, and motivate prosocial action.

 Drawing on insights from neuroscience, psychology, and the arts, as well as extensive experience as a teacher and coach, Jessica empowers her clients to understand story's unique effects on the brain as well as its underlying elements and structure, and to put these tools to use in service of transformational communication and increased impact.

 Jessica works as a consultant on story strategy for progressive candidates, nonprofit organizations, and foundations; leads organizational trainings in story literacy, and trains and coaches leaders and changemakers to use the power of story to radically uplevel their impact.
 As a coach, Jessica also works with TV showrunners, Sundance-supported filmmakers, Off-Broadway playwrights, published novelists, Broadway actors, and TV series regulars.

 Jessica is a Visiting Professor in the Graduate Drama Department at the Juilliard School, and serves as a founding mentor for the Writers Guild Initiative’s Veterans’ Writing Project and a mentor for the Firelight Documentary Lab.
 She has taught writing and speaking to veterans, wounded veterans’ caregivers, formerly incarcerated individuals, death row exonerees, and at numerous colleges and universities (including Brown, Vanderbilt, Northwestern, Indiana University and several more), and is a frequent panelist and speaker on story and social change.